 3. Michael Shaowanasai

-A monk in makeup – a simple yet powerful photograph that opens up a cultural dialogue about LGBTQ+ art in Thailand.
+A monk in makeup – a simple yet powerful photograph that opens up a cultural dialogue about LGBTQ+ artistis and art in Thailand.
 Thai-American artist Michael Shaowanasai has been outwardly challenging conservative Asian society’s notion of gender, sexuality, and culture since the ’90s.
 He works across a broad spectrum of media including performance, photography, video, film, painting, and installations.

-Shaowanasai’s immersive exhibitions invite viewers to reflect inwards about their ingrained prejudices and fears about sexuality.
+Shaowanasai’s immersive exhibitions invite viewers to reflect inwards on their ingrained prejudices and fears about sexuality.
 In fact, his work isn’t just queer art, it aims to peel back the political and sociological layers of the society Shaowanasai comes from – one that’s often governed by centuries-old conservative social structures.
 His work strives to confront an emotionally suppressed society that is in desperate need of self-expression.

 4. Martine Gutierrez